ToCraft/woodwalkers-mod/README.md

 ## Getting Started

-Once you first joined a world, a menu will ask you to choose your second shape.
-You can switch to it by pressing "G".
+Open the menu to select your second shape by pressing the MENU_KEY (by default ' ^ ').
+You can switch your shape by pressing the TRANSFORM_KEY (by default 'G').
 Choose carefully!
 This choice is forever!
 Once chosen, you can't change it again!
 (But still, there's an OP-command and a config-option to reset your second shape after death...)

 ## How can I support this project?